OpenVPN/openvpn3-linux/docs/coding-style.md

     }
 ```

-This is prefered even if compilers today may detect these situations
+This is preferred even if compilers today may detect these situations
 and warn about it.
 The reason is that there may still occur corner cases
 and these bugs can be harder to spot.